TheGrotesk/GenesisTestApp/README.md

 For API testing, project provide Postman collection and environment.

-So you can easely import it to your Postman.
+So you can easily import it to your Postman.